Himani1609/database-design-and-development-http5126/README.md

 [MySQL_W3Schools](https://www.w3schools.com/mysql/mysql_select.asp)

 >[!Note]
-You can learn SQL by this resource : [MySQL_Bolt](https://sqlbolt.com/lesson/introduction)
+You can learn SQL from this resource : [MySQL_Bolt](https://sqlbolt.com/lesson/introduction)

 >Following is a code sample of MySQL in hierarchy: